larsks/dell-servers/docs/access.md

 Running this playbook would produce a collection of files in `./sysinfo` containing the output of `racadm getsysinfo` on each iDRAC.

+## Dell proprietary console access

+Dell provides their own console access tool that requires `javaws` to run.
+The `javaws` binary is part of a standard Java JRE install, or you can also obtain it as part of the `icedtea` package.
+On Fedora and CentOS you can run:

+    yum install javaws

+Or on Ubuntu:

+    apt-get install icedtea-netx

+When you click on the "Launch" link in the iDRAC web interface, this will download a `viewer.jnlp` file that can be opened with `javaws` in order to start the console interface.

 ## VNC console access